Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

 ## Initiate a down payment

 If your company uses the Down payment feature, you can reduce the entire total amount of the bill to a specific down payment, for example, if a down payment has been agreed for a purchase.
-This may be necessary, for example, if the full amount is not due until the offers are delivered or collected.
+For example, this may be necessary if the full amount is not due until the offers are delivered or collected.
-This feature is only available, if the *Down payment allowed* setting is activated.
+>[Info] Note for administrators: This feature is only available, if the *Down payment allowed* setting is activated.
 For detailed information, see [Down payments allowed](../UserInterface/02a_GlobalSettings.md#down-payments-allowed).

 #### Prerequisites